COVID-19 pandemic in Saint Vincent and the Grenadines

-The COVID-19 pandemic in Saint Vincent and the Grenadines is part of the ongoing global viral pandemic of coronavirus disease 2019 (COVID-19), which was confirmed to have reached Saint Vincent and the Grenadines in March 2020.
+The COVID-19 pandemic in Saint Vincent and the Grenadines was a part of the global viral pandemic of coronavirus disease 2019 (COVID-19), which was confirmed to have reached Saint Vincent and the Grenadines in March 2020.
 The first confirmed case was discovered on 11 March 2020.

 Timeline

 March 2020

 On 11 March 2020, Saint Vincent and the Grenadines confirmed its first case.
 The passenger had travelled from the United Kingdom to Saint Vincent via Barbados.
 They travelled on British Airways to Barbados and onward to Saint Vincent via LIAT.

 On 27 March 2020, it was announced by Minister of Health Senator Luke Browne, that a repeat test for the patient who originally tested positive was now negative.

 April to June 2020

 On 1 April 2020, St. Vincent and the Grenadines recorded its second confirmed case of COVID-19.

 Prime Minister Ralph Gonsalves announced that the annual Vincy Mas festival will be cancelled for 2020, in order to protect the population from the spread of the COVID-19 virus.

 On 2 April 2020, it was announced by Ministry of Health announced that a 3rd case was recorded.

 On 3 April 2020, it was announced by Ministry of Health announced that 4 addition cases were recorded, bringing the total cases up to 7.

 On 5 April, the Queen of Saint Vincent and the Grenadines addressed the Commonwealth in a televised broadcast, in which she asked people to "take comfort that while we may have more still to endure, better days will return".
 She added, "we will be with our friends again; we will be with our families again; we will meet again".

 19 May 2020, it was announced by Ministry of Health announced that an 18th case was recorded.

 29 May 2020, it was announced by Ministry of Health announced that a 26th case was recorded.

 7 June 2020, it was announced there were one new COVID-19 cases in Saint Vincent and the Grenadines.

 16 June 2020, it was announced there were two new COVID-19 cases in Saint Vincent and the Grenadines.

 25 June 2020, it was announced there were no active COVID-19 cases in Saint Vincent and the Grenadines.